 Chicago Armenian Wine Tasting

 If you are unable to attend, but would like to make a donation, please use the DONATE button below.
-All donations will go exclusively for Artsakh Relief.

-The deportation of Artsakh has begun, with more than 100,000 Armenians forced to relocate within the past week.
+The deportation of Artsakh has begun, with more than 100,000 Armenians forced to relocate.
 Of these refugees, many are children.
+SOAR is steadfastly committed to perpetuating our work in child protection through seven primary mechanisms:

 Imagine one day you are forced to abandon your belongings, relinquish your livelihood, and most importantly, compelled to leave your home and ancestral territory.
 You have nowhere to go and wonder if, and when, assistance might come from strangers.
 SOAR is that intervening entity, dedicated to providing support to the abandoned and impoverished.
 We want nothing more than to provide normalcy to those Armenians children and families in times of chaos and uncertainty.

-PLEASEÂ open your hearts and donate what you can.
+PLEASE open your hearts and donate what you can.

 SOAR has been wanting to open a transitional center for young men for quite a while at the urging of the Sisters at Our Lady of Armenia Center.
 After boys leave the orphanages to enter their mandatory military service, they have nowhere to go upon completion.
 Alcoholism, depression, and unemployment are very high for these young men.